jigyasaG18/soroban-nft-smart-contract-jigyasa-gtb4cec/README.md

 ## Features

--NFT Creation: Easily create new NFTs with unique attributes and metadata.
+**NFT Creation**: Easily create new NFTs with unique attributes and metadata.

--Token Management: Manage ownership and transfer of NFTs securely on the Stellar blockchain.
+**Token Management**: Manage ownership and transfer of NFTs securely on the Stellar blockchain.

--Metadata Support: Store and retrieve metadata associated with each NFT for additional context and information.
+**Metadata Support**: Store and retrieve metadata associated with each NFT for additional context and information.

--Open Source: The project is open source, allowing for community contributions and customization.
+**Open Source**: The project is open source, allowing for community contributions and customization.

 ## Description